 If you have incontinence, keeping a urinary diary — a record of your daily urination, urine accidents and fluid intake — can help us make the proper diagnosis and decide on the appropriate treatment.

-At your first visit to the UCSF Women's Continence Center, your provider will ask questions about your general health, your history of incontinence, past surgeries, illnesses and medications you are taking.
+At your first visit to UCSF, your provider will ask questions about your general health, your history of incontinence, past surgeries, illnesses and medications you are taking.
 The provider will also perform a physical examination, including a pelvic exam.
 In addition, a urine sample will be tested.
 If your problem is complex, additional tests may be done at a later visit.

 Physical Exam Assessment

 Depending on the particular details of your medical history, your doctor may proceed to any or all of the following physical evaluations.